Impactwave/razorblade/README.md

 You can also specify which IDs and CSS classes to apply to several elements on the generated markup.

-The macro should wrap an arbitrary form field, which you should specify in plain HTML.
+The custom directive should wrap an arbitrary form field, which you should specify in plain HTML.

 > **Do not** specify the `name` or `value` attributes on the form field's tag.
-They will be filled in by the macro based on its arguments.
+They will be filled in by the custom directive based on its arguments.

 ##### Blade syntax